Alex Yoong: Early life

 Yoong was born on 20 July 1976 at the Sambhi Clinic in Kuala Lumpur.
 His mother, Johanna Bean, is English, and his father Hanifah Yoong Yin Fah is a Malaysian of Chinese descent through Alex's grandfather Yoong Wan Hoi who emigrated in 1933.
 His grandfather worked as a contractor and steel trader but was forced to retire during the 1997 Asian financial crisis.
 In an interview in 1999, Yoong states that he sees himself first as a Malaysian, then part Chinese and part English.
 His father started racing sedans in 1978, and his mother followed suit in 1983 in rallying.
 Yoong became an avid follower of Formula One by the age of four.
 He cited Nelson Piquet and Ayrton Senna as his racing heroes.
 With a Kawasaki 50cc motocross bike he got on his eighth birthday, Yoong first showed his talent at racing.

 Early career

-Alex Yoong racing in Formula Asia 2000 in Zhuhai.

-His early racing career started in saloon cars in 1992 when he was 16.
+Yoong's early racing career started in saloon cars in 1992 when he was 16.
 Yoong became the youngest driver in Malaysian motorsport history and moved into a one-make Proton series.
 He secured his first pole and won in his fourth role and ended up winning two out of five races.
 In late 1992, Yoong took up saloon racing and took a Toyota Corolla to the Macau Grand Prix and finished third in the 1600cc class in the Guia Race.
 Yoong later moved up into a 400-horsepower DTM-spec BMW and was the most powerful saloon in the region.